silvereyes333/LibLootSummary/README.md

 -- minQuality
 -- Filter summary to only purple or gold items lls:SetMinQuality(ITEM_QUALITY_ARCANE)

+-- showCounter
+-- When used in conjunction with lls:SetCounterText("text") and lls:IncrementCounter(),
+-- causes a count of how many increments were called while building the loot summary.
+-- Example: After Postmaster Mail loots 10 messages with attachments, the resulting -- summary would print " (10 messages)" after the summary. lls:SetShowCounter(true)

 -- showIcon
 -- Display item icons to the left of item names in summary